scverse/scvi-tools/docs/user_guide/models/cellassign.rst

     + Ability to control for nuisance factors.

-The disadvantages of CellAssign include:
+The limitations of CellAssign include:

     + Requirement for a cell types by gene markers binary matrix.